Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 This section explains why the Sri Gorakhnath Yantra is approached when harmful association weakens a person’s peace, confidence, and spiritual bent of mind.

-In Sanatana Dharma, great importance is given to Sanga, or association.
-The people around us influence our thoughts, habits, choices, and emotional strength.
+In Sanatana Dharma, great importance is given to Sanga (association).
+The people around us influence our thoughts and habits.
+Majority of the choices are shaped by the preferences of either family or friends.
 A sincere and spiritually dedicated person may also become weak if surrounded by negative and unconducive people for too long.

 This negativity does not always appear as open enmity.
-It may come through criticism, jealousy, wrong advice, emotional blackmail, manipulation, or constant discouragement.
+It may come through people criticising you for no valid reason.
+Some people will display jealousy and give the wrong advice.
+One can feel emotional blackmail, and manipulation very strongly.
 Slowly, such association can disturb confidence and weaken clear thinking.

-There are also situations where a person knows that certain people are harmful, but cannot move away immediately.
+Sometimes we know that certain people are harmful.
+But, we cannot move away immediately.

 The life of Sri Gorakhnath ji gives a powerful teaching on this subject.